wolfgangasdf/WebRemoteControl/README.md

 Remote control the mouse and keyboard of a Mac/Windows/Linux computer from a html page, e.g. from a smartphone or a tablet.
 Adapted from https://github.com/simquat/LocalTrackpad.

-The views (use menu or swipe top rows to change):
+The views (dropdown menu or swipe top part left/right):

-- Mouse/trackpad control, cursor, generic keys (e.g. for youtube, netflix).
+- Mouse/trackpad control, cursor, generic keys (e.g. for youtube, netflix), send text.
 - [VLC](https://www.videolan.org/vlc/index.html) control buttons.
 - A filebrowser to open movies/files.
 - A history of recently opened movies/files.